marcelo-ferraz/PassOn/README.md

 ## The MapStrategyAttribute

-When decorating a property, it changes the behaviour of the mapper for that property.
+When decorating a property, it will change the behaviour of the mapper for that property.
 When decorating with it you can:
 ```csharp
 // Pass just the strategy